JUkhan/ajwah_bloc_dart/ajwah_bloc/README.md

 ## Effects
 Every effect class must derived from `BaseEffect` class.
 And it is optional to pass the `effectKey`.
 But it's mandatory if you want conditionally remove the effects by using `store.removeEffectsByKey('effectKey')`.
-The `BaseEffect` class has one abstract method `List<Observable<Action>> registerEffects(Actions action$, Store store$);`.
+The `BaseEffect` class has one abstract method `List<Stream<Action>> registerEffects(Actions action$, Store store$);`.
 This function should be invoked by system passing reference of Actions and Store classes.
 Please keep in mind that effects should not work until you register them.

 #### Example
 ```dart